In this guide we’ll take a look at the best wind chimes for UK gardens.

 These pretty chimes make a lovely feature and produce a pretty, tinkling sound.
 Although they are suitable for outdoor use, I would bring them inside during the winter months to protects the many intricate pieces.

 The items are made of ceramic and metal and the ceramic parts are a lovely periwinkle blue.
-The total length of the piece is just under 18 inches.
+Its total length is just under 45 cm.

 This wind chime is suitable for outdoor use, however, although the pieces are quite sturdy, I would hang it in a protected area such as a porch.
 Alternatively, it could be hung indoors near a window to catch the breeze.

 While this is not an acoustically designed windchime it is a fun feature for wherever you enjoy your coffee or tea breaks.
 It also offers good value for money and would make a delightful gift.

 - Looks beautiful both outside and hanging in the kitchen near a window

 - At 43cm, this wind chime is smaller than others on the market, which gives you more flexibility when it comes to the location